-Chaussons aux Pêches or Peach Turnovers are a French hand pie made easy with puff pastry and a simple homemade peach filling.
+Chaussons aux Pêches or Peach Turnovers are French hand pies made easily with puff pastry and a simple homemade peach filling.

 Chaussons aux Pêches or Peach Turnovers